mzabani/Fos/README.md

 Goals
 -----
-This project's goal is to provide a way for us to use what is best in all worlds to serve our web applications: A robust fastcgi compatible webserver of your choice (nginx, IIS, apache, lighttpd and many others), C# or any other language that compiles to CIL and any Mono compatible operating system.
+This project's goal is to provide a way for us to use what is best in all worlds to serve our web applications: A robust FastCgi enabled webserver of your choice (nginx, IIS, apache, lighttpd and many others), C# or any other language that compiles to CIL and any Mono compatible operating system.
 It is also an attempt to stimulate the Owin and .NET OSS ecosystems, since ASP.NET on Mono is likely not to get too much attention in the future, and since it looks like a better, more open alternative to ASP.NET.